{{selectedAlertBand.alertDescription}}

 RAPID

-To support the progression of strategic options, the Regulatory Alliance for Progressing Infrastructure Development (RAPID) has been established to help accelerate the development of new water infrastructure.
+To support the progression of strategic options, the Regulators Alliance for Progressing Infrastructure Development (RAPID) has been established to help accelerate the development of new water infrastructure.
 It seeks to improve regulation and remove barriers to help the water sector respond to long-term water resources challenges.
 RAPID is comprised of representatives from Ofwat, the Environment Agency and the Drinking Water Inspectorate.

 Development funding is available to water companies progressing strategic solutions through RAPID.
 A gated process has been designed to ensure the funds are spent on time and to quality standards.
 Water companies exploring agreed strategic solutions need to submit deliverables at each gate to demonstrate their progress.
 This is in addition to any planning consents.